Before You Exit: 2014–present

-On March 5, 2016, Before You Exit announced that they would be making their biggest announcement ever and a countdown timer was placed on their website.
+On March 5, 2016, Before You Exit placed a countdown timer on their website, stating that they would make an announcement when the timer ends.
 On March 11, 2016, at midnight, the band announced a new EP, All the Lights, featuring their singles "Model" and "When I'm Gone".
-The EP was released on April 8, 2016, and debuted at #1 on iTunes in the Philippines.
-On April 26, 2016, Before You Exit announced The All The Lights Tour, with Christina Grimmie and special guests, which would visit 11 cities and run from May 29–June 17, 2016.
-The final two shows were cancelled following the death of Grimmie on June 10, 2016.
-On December 14, 2016, they released "Clouds" as a tribute to their fallen friend.
+The EP was released on April 8, 2016, and debuted at number 1 on iTunes in the Philippines.
+On April 26, 2016, Before You Exit announced The All The Lights Tour, with Christina Grimmie and special guests, which would visit 11 cities and run from May 29 to June 17, 2016.
+The final two shows were canceled following the murder of Grimmie after a show in Orlando, Florida on June 10, 2016.
+On December 14, 2016, they released "Clouds" as a tribute to Grimmie.

-Beginning on May 25, 2017, fans of the band noticed Before You Exit was no longer listed among RCA's recording artists on RCA's website.
-On May 26, all the videos on Before You Exit's VEVO channel were deleted and re-uploaded on the same day.
-Given these two occurrences, it was widely suspected that Before You Exit was dropped from the label, though as of yet there has not been any explanation or confirmation of these speculations on the part of either Before You Exit or RCA.
+On May 25, 2017, Before You Exit was removed from the list among RCA's recording artists on RCA's website.
+On May 26, all the videos on Before You Exit's VEVO channel were deleted and reuploaded on the same day.
+Given these two occurrences, it was widely suspected that Before You Exit departed from the label, although there was not any explanation or confirmation of these speculations on the part of either Before You Exit or RCA.

 On May 26, 2017, the band released a single with Great Good Fine Ok entitled "Find Yourself".
 The official music video was released on YouTube on July 7, 2017.

 On November 3, 2017, the band released their new single entitled "Strangers".
-On Twitter, lead singer Riley said the song is about "initial[ly] falling for someone" and learning everything about them, but when it ends, it's almost as if you never met, even though the feelings are still there.
+On Twitter, lead singer Riley said the song is about someone meeting another, initially planning to start a relationship and learning everything about them, but when it ends, it was almost as if the two never met, but the feelings one had were still there.

 The band has written songs with Alex Gaskarth of All Time Low, Patrick Stump of Fall Out Boy, Stephen Barker Liles of Love and Theft, and Dan Book and Alexei Misoul, producers who have worked with acts such as Hot Chelle Rae and The Summer Set.
 The band has said they draw inspiration from artists like Rascal Flatts, John Mayer, Maroon 5 and hope to one day write with them.

 On October 6, 2018, the band announced via Twitter that their first album was complete, and they would be releasing it in three parts: Love, Pain and Retrospect.
-They stated in the message that the first single off the album was due to be released October 19.
-On October 19, the first single from the album, "Silence", was released.
-This also starts the beginning of the Love section of the album.
+They stated in the message that the first single off the album would be released on October 19.
+The first single from the album, "Silence", was released on October 19, 2018.
+This also started the beginning of the Love section of the album.